bisgardo/concordium-docker/README.md

 The variable `NODE_NAME` sets the name to be displayed on the public dashboard.

+The variable `DOMAIN` determines what concrete network the node should join.
+The publicly available official options are:

+- `mainnet.concordium.software`
+- `testnet.concordium.com`

+Persistent volumes are namespaced by the domain.
+This allows one to join different networks at different times without having to delete data.
+Since ports and container names are fixed, running multiple nodes at the same time with the current setup would require a few modifications.

 The command will automatically build the images from scratch if they don't already exist.
 Set the flag `--no-build` to prevent that.
 To only build the images without starting containers, use the command `... docker-compose build`,